 What Causes Dark Circles Under Eyes

 Dark circles can have many causes.
 While they’re often attributed to a lack of sleep, numerous other factors can also bring about discoloration in the area under the eyes.
-Genetics often play a role, meaning that if your parents had hyperpigmentation beneath their eyes, you could too.
-Ageing is another culprit that often causes dark circles to appear.
-Due to the natural depletion of volume in the area, ageing can lead to hollowed-out shadows with more prominent veins.
-Likewise, if your skin is naturally pale or thin, you may experience dark circles caused by superficial blood vessels and their colours showing through the skin’s surface.
+Genetics often plays a role, meaning that if your parents had hyperpigmentation beneath their eyes, you could too.
+Aging is another culprit that often causes dark circles to appear.
+Due to the natural depletion of volume in the area, aging can lead to hollowed-out shadows with more prominent veins.
+Likewise, if your skin is naturally pale or thin, you may experience dark circles caused by superficial blood vessels and their colors showing through the skin’s surface.

 Other causes of dark circles include fluid retention, which may occur with pregnancy or weight gain, sun damage, hormonal changes, excessive drinking or smoking, an unhealthy or high-salt diet, stress, iron deficiency, dry skin, and working long hours in front of a computer screen.
 Allergies are another factor that can lead to dark circles due to swelling and blood vessel inflammation.
 If you believe that allergies cause your dark circles, see your doctor as antihistamines and eye drops may help.